necheyberhe/ML_Assignment4/README.md

 This project implements flower image classification using transfer learning with Convolutional Neural Networks (CNNs).
 The goal is to classify images into 102 flower categories and output probabilistic predictions for each class.

-Two mandatory pretrained models are used and compared:
+Three mandatory pretrained models are used and compared:

 .VGG19

 YOLOv5 (classification variant)
+Resnet50
 Each model is trained and evaluated using two different random seeds to ensure robustness, as required by the assignment.The source code is located at :